vincmazet/bip/_sources/mm/basics.md

 ## Erosion

 The erosion of $I$ by $E_c$ is noted $I \ominus E_c$.
-The result of the erosion (french: _erosion_) is obtained by moving the structuring element into the white pixels of the image and keeping only the origin of each displaced structuring element.
+The result of the erosion (french: _érosion_) is obtained by moving the structuring element into the white pixels of the image and keeping only the origin of each displaced structuring element.

 $$